Contributed by Staff of Timberline Knolls

+Passion is powerful tool in recovery because this will help restore the self-confidence that addiction destroyed.
 Regardless of how long a person has been involved with drugs, recovery is possible.
-What’s more, with a newfound identity and purpose, recovery tools and support, and especially a relationship with a higher power that offers love, hope and forgiveness, true passion for life is more than possible.
+What’s more, with a newfound identity and purpose, recovery tools and support, and especially a relationship with a higher power that offers love, hope, and forgiveness, true passion for life is more than possible.

 Finding Passion in Addiction Recovery.
 (2018, June 28).
 Retrieved from https://addictionfree.com/addiction-blog/finding-passion-in-addiction-recovery

 Thank you to Timberline Knolls for providing this article.